WPI-AIM/ambf/ambf_ros_modules/examples/sensors_actuators_example/README.md

 ### Usage

-This example demonstrated the process of defining sensors and constraint actuators and then attaching them to rigid bodies.
+This example demonstrates the process of defining sensors and constraint actuators and then attaching them to rigid bodies.
 Please note that there is no direct relationship between a sensor and an actuator.
 However, in this example, we are using them for grasping purposes, and thus you may think of other use cases depending upon your application.

 ### Relevant Files